wendywarren/ac-type/_type-3/type-family-pairing/type-harmony.md

 ---
 layout: default
-serial: level-3-item-1-subpage-1
+serial: level-3-item-1-subpage-type-harmony
 ---
+Choose a family from the list below.
+You're going to use this one as your first choice.
+Your job is to find a second family that harmonizes well with your first choice.
+Choose from [Adobe Fonts](http://fonts.adobe.com) only.
+If your first family is a serif, then choose a sans-serif for your pairing, and vice-versa.

 Build a letter-sized layout with a type treatment which includes the two families.
 Use limited colour.

-Show glyphs from both families together to demonstrate how they harmonize.

 <ul class="hasBullets columns3">
 	<li><a href="https://fonts.adobe.com/fonts/acumin" target="_blank" title="Acumin">Acumin</a></li>